Cambridge Healthtech Institute's

 The ability to budget for, select, and contract with CROs, vendors, and other partners is key to keeping a trial on time and within budget.
 Once the trial is underway, it is essential to oversee how these outsourced partners are performing and ensure

 that established metrics and deliverables are met.
-Learn more at this lively conference program at CHI's 9th Annual Clinical Trial Innovation Summit.
+Learn more at CHI's 9th Annual Clinical Trial Innovation Summit.

 Day 1 | Day 2 | Download Brochure | Pre-Conference Workshops

 MONDAY, APRIL 6